CDTgithub/DigitalServiceOpportunities/readme.md

 ![Some of the Child Welfare Digital Service team at an 18F workshop session](/images/CWDS.jpeg)

-Our demonstrator projects (the [California’s Child Welfare Digital Service](https://cwds.ca.gov), and more to come) start by understanding user needs, work iteratively with the private sector partners, and build in the open: because it makes things better.
+Our demonstrator projects (the [California’s Child Welfare Digital Service](https://cwds.ca.gov), and more to come) start by understanding user needs.
+Then, we work iteratively with private sector partners.
+Finally, we build in the open: because it makes things better.

-You can [read more about the Child Welfare Digital Service](https://18f.gsa.gov/2016/11/17/leadership-innovation-california-child-welfare-services/) in a blog post hosted by our friends at [18F](https://18f.gsa.gov) by Stuart Drown, the deputy Secretary for California's [Government Operations Agency](http://www.govops.ca.gov) and Michael Wilkening, the under-Secretary for California's [Health and Human Services Agency](http://www.chhs.ca.gov) (CHHS).
+You can [read more about the Child Welfare Digital Service](https://18f.gsa.gov/2016/11/17/leadership-innovation-california-child-welfare-services/) in a blog post hosted by our friends at [18F](https://18f.gsa.gov).

 At CHHS, the [Office for Systems Integration](http://osi.ca.gov) (OSI) has the massive job of being responsible for all the technology behind health and human services for all Californians, like child welfare.
-With the Child Welfare Digital Service, CHHS and OSI, in partnership with the California Department of Technology, have risen to the challenge of making sure our technology meets users' needs.
+With the Child Welfare Digital Service, CHHS and OSI, with the California Department of Technology, have risen to the challenge of making sure our technology meets users' needs.

 But, there's a lot more to do.